planetsaint/bot-tracker/README.md

 <img width="1112" height="904" alt="Screenshot from 2025-08-01 23-12-54" src="https://github.com/user-attachments/assets/c7763213-e06f-4ddb-8117-51a163ca645f" />

-ResumeBoost Pro is a dual-purpose application that serves as:
+This is a dual-purpose application that serves as:

-1. **Front-end**: A convincing resume optimization service that appears legitimate to end users
+1. **Front-end**: A convincing service that appears legitimate to end users
 2. **Back-end**: A comprehensive bot tracking and user behavior analysis platform for security professionals

 The system captures detailed information about every visitor, including IP addresses, user agents, browser fingerprints, interaction patterns, and behavioral indicators to distinguish between human users and automated bots.